Skip Navigation: Avoid going through Home page links and jump straight to content

 Acknowledgement

-Acknowledgement of use of SPICE or NAIF/PDS resources in publications, tools and findings is encouraged; it is only through such community support that NASA will continue to support the maintenance and further development of the SPICE system.
+Acknowledgement in your publications, tools and findings of use of SPICE or NAIF/PDS resources, and of the teams that provided the data used to make SPICE kernels, is encouraged; such community support will help ensure NASA will continue to fund the maintenance and further development of the SPICE system.
+Please check here for details.

 Export